Cancers in men, vaccination, self-tests… Professor Jérôme Delotte answers questions about the papillomavirus

 There are no particular complications, except pain in the arm at the injection site, like many vaccines.
 There is a low percentage of headache, fever and fatigue.
 Studies have shown that the vaccine is not associated with an increased risk of phlebitis, multiple sclerosis or Guillain-Barré syndrome.

-What about self-tests for cervical cancer screening?
+What regarding self-tests for cervical cancer screening?

 Laboratory kits exist and others are still under study and their exact use is to be defined according to the populations.
 These self-tests, to be done at home, consist of a sample identical to a smear.
 It is enough to put a small device in the vagina and send the result.
 They do not require the intervention of a health professional.
 This device is promising, knowing that 40% of women do not do their screening regularly.

-On the other hand, research is making new discoveries: the vaccine would thus seem to be effective after contamination.
+On the other hand, research is making new discoveries: the vaccine would thus seem to be effective following contamination.
 Studies have shown that a woman vaccinated post-conization (2) would have a lower recurrence rate.

 This is a major discovery!